zzt108/vectool/README.md

     *   **Upload/Replace:** Uploads the content of selected folders to a specified vector store, replacing existing content if the vector store name is the same.
     *   **Binary File Handling:** Identifies and uploads binary files separately, ensuring all relevant file types can be included in the vector store.
 *   **MIME Type Handling:** Utilizes MIME types to correctly identify and process different file formats.
 *   **Folder Association with Vector Stores:** Automatically saves and loads the association between selected folders and specific vector stores.
 This means when you select a vector store, the folders you previously used with it will be automatically loaded.
+This association is saved for future use.
 *   **Export to Markdown:** Converts the content of selected folders into a single Markdown (`.md`) file.
 *   **Logging:** Comprehensive logging using NLog for debugging and monitoring.